 Recommended by Kriszti from She Wanders Abroad

 Known for its hundreds of canals, gondolas and footbridges, it’s no question that Venice needs to be on the top of the list when it comes to visiting the best places in Italy.
-The city is quite small so you can discover the best places even if you only have one day in Venice, but if you love beautiful canals, romantic gondola rides and colorful architecture (and who doesn’t?), it’s best to spend at least 3 days in Venice.
+The city is quite small so you can discover the best places even if you only have 2 days in Venice, but if you love beautiful canals, romantic gondola rides and colorful architecture (and who doesn’t?), you can easily stay much longer.

 Beside the canals and the gondolas, St. Mark’s Square with the Basilica and the Doge’s Palace is the true icon of the city.
 Did you know that it also served as an inspiration for the legendary Venetian Resort in Las Vegas and the largest casino in the world, The Venetian Macao?